 She runs like she sips her tequila – slowly but with passion.

 Kashi Davis has been running since she was 14 years old - she likes to joke it has been her longest relationship and one of her happiest.
 She will run any distance, anytime with anyone - so long as running is involved, you can convince her to do just about anything (this is how she found herself agreeing to go sky diving).
 She gravitates towards longer distances, from half marathons to ultras.
 When she isn't running, Kashi is a biologist with the state's Endangered and Nongame Species Program where she chases down the dream of a Jersey coast filled with recovered feathered friends.
-She wrote a column in the color issue of Exit Zero in 2014-15 where she married her running and nature passions and is looking forward to offering a 3-D version on RunCape Tours.
+She wrote a column in the color issue of Exit Zero in 2014-15 where she married her running and nature passions and loves offering a 3-D version on RunCape Tours.

 Kashi, the CliffsNotes version:

 Favorite carb: Bread Lady, aka Enfin Farms, bread